pfederi/pragmaticux/README.md

 # Pragmatic UX Design

 A practical framework for maximizing UX impact without overcomplicating design processes.
-This website presents eight core principles that guide pragmatic UX practice, along with an interactive decision helper to find the most relevant principles for your situation.
+This website presents eight core principles that guide pragmatic UX practice, along with an interactive decision helper to find the most relevant principles for your specific situation.

 ## 🚀 Getting Started